JuliusAgency/node-packages-set/docker-auth-ses-sql/readme.md

 ```
 Notes:
     - start:
         when the parameter 'log' passed, the console output will be attached;
         press CTRL+C for stop the console output;
     - stop:
-        when the parameter 'down' passed, the Db will be cleaned;
+        when the parameter 'down' passed, the containers will be removed;